-Note Changing your legal name does not automatically update your driver's license, Social Security card, or any other records.
-You will have to update these documents individually.
-See the page on Updating Your Documents After a Name Change for more information.
+Note Changing a legal name does not automatically update the person's birth certificate, driver's license, Social Security card, or any other records.
+You must update these documents individually, usually by providing evidence of the legal name change.
+See the page on Updating Your Documents after a Name Change.

 If you're going through divorce, annulment, or declaring a marriage void, you can ask the judge to change your name in the same application.
 If your request is approved, the court will order the name change when issuing the judgment (as the final divorce decree).
 This law is in Texas Family Code Chapter 45.